* Translated by AI

 *This content was translated by AI.

-Actors Jung Woong-in, Kim Kang-woo, director Kim Young-jo, and actors Lee Hyun-wook, Jang Hyuk, and Jo Sung-ha posed at the production report for KBS 2TV's historical drama "Munmu," held at The Saint in Guro-gu, Seoul, on the afternoon of the 18th.
+Actors Jung Woong-in, Kim Kang-woo, director Kim Young-jo, and actors Lee Hyun-wook, Jang Hyuk, and Jo Sung-ha attended the production report for KBS 2TV's historical drama "Munmu" held at The Saint in Guro-gu, Seoul, on the afternoon of the 18th, where they posed for photos.
 "Munmu" is a historical drama that highlights the great victory of the small kingdom of Silla overcoming Goguryeo and Baekje, defeating the Tang Dynasty, and completing the unification of the Three Kingdoms. /2025.11.18 /Photo=Lee Dong-hoon photoguy@

-Actors Jung Woong-in, Kim Kang-woo, director Kim Young-jo, and actors Lee Hyun-wook, Jang Hyuk, and Jo Sung-ha posed at the production report for KBS 2TV's historical drama "Munmu," held at The Saint in Guro-gu, Seoul, on the afternoon of the 18th.
+Actors Jung Woong-in, Kim Kang-woo, director Kim Young-jo, and actors Lee Hyun-wook, Jang Hyuk, and Jo Sung-ha attended the production report for KBS 2TV's historical drama "Munmu" held at The Saint in Guro-gu, Seoul, on the afternoon of the 18th, where they posed for photos.
 "Munmu" is a historical drama that highlights the great victory of the small kingdom of Silla overcoming Goguryeo and Baekje, defeating the Tang Dynasty, and completing the unification of the Three Kingdoms. /2025.11.18 /Photo=Lee Dong-hoon photoguy@

 KBS's ambitious historical drama "Munmu" is heading to Mongolia once again.
-As large-scale overseas location shooting continues to enhance the production's quality, anticipation for the series grows.
+Anticipation is growing as large-scale overseas location shooting continues to enhance the production's quality.

 According to StarNews' investigation on the 16th, the production team and main cast of KBS 2TV's new historical drama "Munmu" are set to depart for Mongolia on the 18th for filming.
 This marks the second Mongolia location shoot following last winter's.

 The Mongolian filming of "Moonmu" is a strategic choice to maximize the grand scale unique to epic historical dramas, going beyond mere background utilization.
 As a major production with a budget of approximately 30 billion won, it is expected to actively leverage the vast grasslands and natural terrain to capture large-scale battle scenes and military movement sequences with greater realism.
-In particular, filming during the spring season aims to present a distinct seasonal contrast to winter footage, further enhancing visual completeness.
+In particular, filming during the spring season aims to present a distinct seasonal contrast to winter footage, thereby enhancing the overall visual quality.

-"Moonmu" is regarded as KBS's core content aimed at restoring the identity of public broadcasting, following a deficit of approximately 100 billion won resulting from the fallout of the separate collection of reception fees.
-KBS has previously demonstrated both high viewership and artistic quality through established historical dramas such as 'Tae Jo (왕)', "Taejo Wang Geon," "Jeong Do-jeon," and "Goryeo-Goryeo War."
-Consequently, attention is focused on whether "Moonmu" will once again reaffirm the prestige of this renowned historical drama house.
+"Moonmu" is regarded as a key content initiative launched by KBS, which recorded a deficit of approximately 100 billion won due to the fallout from the separation of reception fee collection, to restore the identity of public broadcasting.
+KBS has previously demonstrated both high viewership and artistic quality through established historical dramas such as "Tae Jo (왕)," "Taejo Wang Geon," "Jeong Do-jeon," and "Goryeo-Goryeo War."
+Consequently, attention is focused on whether "Moonmu" will once again reaffirm the status of this renowned historical drama production house.

 <© STARNEWS.
 All rights reserved.
 No reproduction or redistribution allowed.>